eli-pavlov/vagrant-kubernetes-EZ/README.md

   - Script to install required packages on all VM's.
   </ul> </details>
     <details> <summary>master.sh:</summary> <ul>
-  -  Script to Install Master node specific packages and deploy Kubernetes cluster.
+  -  Script to Install Master node specific packages and initialize the Kubernetes cluster.
   </ul> </details>
     <details> <summary>worker.sh:</summary> <ul>
   - Script to join worker nodes to the cluster.